grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 Nifi works as an event ingestion platform between dCache and OSCAR in this architecture.
 The [SSE (Server-Sent Events)](https://www.w3.org/TR/2012/WD-eventsource-20120426/) specification is one method to create active listening in dCache.
 Nifi will be actively listening dCache so that a file upload triggers an OSCAR service.
 Nifi does not have a process that supports the SSE specification.
-Therefore, a new Docker image (from the Nifi image with version 1.20.0) has been created.
+Therefore, a new Docker image named *ghcr.io/grycap/nifi-sse* (from the Nifi image with version 1.20.0) has been created.
 This new image includes a [Python-based client-side implementation of this SSE support in dCache](https://github.com/paulmillar/dcache-sse)), kindly provided by [Paul Millar](https://github.com/paulmillar).

-Using Nifi brings us advantages instead of using an active pod listening to trigger OSCAR services when new files are uploaded.
+Using Nifi brings us advantages over using an active pod listening to trigger OSCAR services when new files are uploaded.

 - It is a generic tool to create a specific dataflow.
 - It can create complex dataflows, redirecting one event into some services.